-PR pros are often making data-driven decisions based on past performance of campaigns, social media exposure and competitors benchmarking.
-This means having to build reports on all of these activities by wading through an ocean of data from the variety of sources, turning spreadsheets and charts into easily understandable graphs.
+PR pros are often making data-driven decisions based on the past performance of campaigns, social media exposure, and competitors benchmarking.
+This means having to build reports on all of these activities by wading through an ocean of data from a variety of sources, turning spreadsheets and charts into easily understandable graphs.

 Media Intelligence tools are already here, and by detecting patterns and changes over time, AI lets PR firms translate trends into words in a matter of minutes.
 Sentiment analysis is an integral part of any progressive PR company report about brand perception.
 Traditionally it involved a ton of tedious manual work, market research, and still, the results will be inaccurate as they are often based on “cumulative sentiment” and often ignore the grey areas.

 New advancements in sentiment analysis combined with natural language processing help drill down to each specific person, product, place, or company in an article and even analyze the surrounding sentence for how the writer feels particularly about the brand.

 For example: “ I loved the website, but the delivery of my product took a long time” by a journalist, could be bad news if you are the supplier of the product, but good news if you are into website design and development, and for the PR firm on either side, it’s a lot of work and PR intervention!

 AI helps in designing intelligent but smart tools for PR

 PR companies today need quick as well as intelligent tools that answer the requirements of fast-paced PR accounts executives and also cater to the most complicated in-house communication department.
 AI can help design tools that understand a PR executive’s workflow and offer an error-free process by eliminating duplicity of tasks.